-The Board will make copies of the following available on the Humber Bridge website and at the Administration Building not more than 20 working days after a meeting of the Board and then for a period of 6 years:

-- (i) The minutes of each meeting of the Board, once approved by the Clerk and Chief Operating Officer subject to the minutes being clearly marked draft and "unconfirmed", until the minutes are approved or amended by the Board, at its next meeting in accordance with Standing Order 1.6 (3). - (ii) the agenda for the meeting; and - (iii) reports relating to items when the meeting was open to the public

-Minutes approved by the Board in accordance with Standing Order 1.6 (3) will be marked as 'confirmed' and made available on the Humber Bridge website within 5 working days of approval
+- 7.1 The Board will make copies of the following available on the Humber Bridge website and at the Administration Building not more than 20 working days after a meeting of the Board and then for a period of 6 years: - 7.1.1 The minutes of each meeting of the Board, once approved by the Clerk and Chief Executive Officer subject to the minutes being clearly marked draft and "unconfirmed", until the minutes are approved or amended by the Board, at its next meeting in accordance with Part C1 Standing Order 9. - 7.1.2 the agenda for the meeting; and - 7.1.3 reports relating to items when the meeting was open to the public. - 3.2 Minutes approved by the Board will be marked as 'confirmed' and made available on the Humber Bridge website within 5 working days of approval.